 - Overlapping Audiences

-Before exploring those further, let’s breakdown how negative audiences are defined and the different ways to implement them effectively.
+Before exploring this list of audience exclusions further, let’s breakdown how negative audiences are defined and the different ways to implement them effectively.
 After all, a little negativity can be a good thing.

 What is a Negative Audience?